 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time and are a common household issue.
-It can be unpleasant and messy, and require immediate attention.
-However, you don’t need to call an plumber immediately.
-In this blog we’ll walk you through some simple steps to unclog your toilet within a matter of minutes.
+Toilet blockages can occur at any time, and are a common household issue.
+It’s unpleasant messy and uninspiring, and require immediate attention.
+However, you don’t require the plumber immediately.
+In this blog we’ll guide you through simple ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages are easily remediated with simple tools and methods like plungers, baking soda
+- Toilet blockages can be resolved by using simple tools like plungers, baking soda

-Before we begin it’s important to have these tools handy:
+Before we begin we must have these tools in your arsenal:

 - Rubber Gloves